Everyone associates Kangaroos with Australia.

 The young joey at heel is weaned at about one year of age.
 Even when the mother no longer allows it to suckle, it often remains in close association with her till it reaches sexual maturity.

-Male Red Kangaroos mature at about 2 years of age, and females when they are from 15 to 20 months old.
+Male red kangaroos mature at about two years of age, and females when they are from 15 to 20 months old.

 STATUS IN THE WILD

 There are millions of red kangaroos in Australia, and their status is secure.

 In fact, because of their perceived status as pests to graziers and farmers, hundreds of thousands of kangaroos are legally culled every year in New South Wales, Queensland, South Australia and Western Australia.

 Problems apparently caused by red kangaroos are listed by graziers and farmers as competition with livestock for food and water, and damage to fences and crops.

 The kangaroo cull is undertaken by licensed shooters, following strict guidelines, on a quota basis.
 Quotas are set every year based on aerial surveys of the Kangaroo population.

 In 2002, the red kangaroo quota for Queensland is a little more than 1 million animals.
 This represents about 10% of the total population, so that the estimated number of red kangaroos in Queensland is more than 10 million.
 The quota for the whole country is set at just over 2 1/2 million.